 be designed to prepare adult ELLs for, and place them in, unsubsidized employment in existing and emerging in-demand industry sectors or targeted occupations that lead to economic self-sufficiency; and

 integrate with Board and Workforce Solutions Office functions to carry out the program’s activities.

+NLF: Civics in ESL Programs—AEL grantees must be aware that beginning July 1, 2021, all ESL services and curricula must include a civics component that aligns with the AEL content standards’ civics standards.

-NLF: IET Requirement: AEL grantees must provide Integrated EL Civics services.
-Integrated EL Civics funds must be used to support the IET service approach.
+NLF: IET Requirement—AEL grantees must provide Integrated EL Civics services.

 Integrated EL Civics must: